-- outputFreq same definition as outputFreq (biasing and analysis methods) - outputFile Write the histogram to a file
+- outputFreq same definition as outputFreq (biasing and analysis methods) - outputFile Write the histogram to a file outputFileDX - Write the histogram to a file

-Default: output. < name > . dat [UNIX filename, context: histogram]
+Default: output. <name>.dat [UNIX filename, context: histogram]

 Name of the file containing histogram data (multicolumn format, see 3.8.4), which is written every outputFreq steps.
 If outputFile is set to none, the file is not written.